boldflight/BibleConverter/test_EPUB/output/jer.md

 Put men in ambush,
 for the Lord will do what he has planned.
-He will do what he said he would do to the people of Babylon. the time of your end has come.
+He will do what he said he would do to the people of Babylon.

+[13] “You who live along the rivers of Babylon, the time of your end has come.
 You who are rich in plundered treasure, it is time for your lives to be cut off.